 - Embellish a Halloween costume for an extra-special look.

-- The melted glue that flows from the gun’s tip—even a low-temperature glue gun—is very hot.
-If it comes in contact with your skin, it can cause anything from discomfort to a blistering burn.
-Take care to keep the tip away from the skin, and don’t touch the glue until it’s cooled, which usually takes about one minute.
+- The melted glue that flows from the gun’s heated tip—even a low-temperature glue gun—is very hot.
+It can cause a blistering burn.
+Do not touch the glue until it is cooled, which usually takes one minute.

-- Glue may continue to ooze out of the gun even when you aren’t squeezing the trigger.
-When you set the gun down, make sure to place a sheet of paper or cardboard beneath it to protect the underlying surface from drips.
+- Glue may continue to ooze out of the gun once you set the gun down.
+Place a sheet of paper or cardboard beneath it to protect the underlying surface from drips.